 Set up tips:

-We didn’t realize that everything we brought with us needed to fit under our tiny square table–along with our legs!
+We didn’t realize that everything we brought with us needed to fit under our tiny square table–along with our knees, feet, and legs!
 So when you pick your table set up situation, choose carefully.

 Baltimore provided bottled water but we were initially told to bring it, so grab some just in case.
 I love cold water so next time I will be putting my water in a Swell bottle like this picture above.